Sean Hannity Net Worth: Controversial Fox News Host Linked To $90 Million In Shady Property Deals

 — Kyle Griffin (@kylegriffin1) April 23, 2018

-As it turns out, Hannity has amassed a real estate empire worth nearly one hundred million dollars.
+As it turns out, Hannity has amassed a real estate empire worth nearly 100 million dollars.

 According to a review of publicly available records, Hannity is the “hidden” owner behind multiple shell companies, each using variations of the same set of letters (the initials of his children).
 Those shell companies have spent $90 million on property in the past decade alone.

-Note: Editor’s note: Sean Hannity has released a statement regarding his real estate holdings: